AriFordsham/GHCWiki/debugging/ticky-ticky.md

 It's very low level stuff, but in exchange:

 - It's guaranteed that adding `-ticky` doesn't affect optimisation or transformation.
 It just adds the overhead of performance counters to the final code.
-(Any change these affect the CMM optimisations?)
+(Any chance these affect the Cmm optimisations?)

 - You can mix modules compiled with `-ticky` and modules compiled without.